How to Prepare and Show Up Like a Top Candidate

 The only exceptions will be if they are a monopoly, which is usually unlikely.

-You should research proffering solutions to these challenges and beating the threats.
+You should research and offer solutions to these challenges and beat the threats.

 Network with the people already working in your dream company.